PowerShell/DscResource.Tests/README.md

 * Removed the reference to the function ConvertTo-SpaceIndentation from the warning message in the test that checks for tabs in module files.
 The function ConvertTo-SpaceIndentation does not exist anymore ([issue #4](https://github.com/PowerShell/DscResource.Tests/issues/4)).
+* Removed Byte Order Mark (BOM) from the module file TestRunner.psm1.
+* Updated so that checking for Byte Order Mark (BOM) in markdown file lists the full path so it easier to distinguish when filenames are equal in different locations.
+* Updated so that module files (.psm1) are checked for Byte Order Mark (BOM) (issue #143).
+* Updated It-blocks for File Parsing tests so that they are more descriptive for the AppVeyor "Tests-view".

 ### 0.2.0.0